codeflip-repo/CodeFlip/README.md

 1. `ExecuteCommandAction`: Executes a system command and returns the result.
 2. `WriteToFileAction`: Writes content to a file at a specified path.
 3. `FetchAvailableActionsAction`: Retrieves information about all available actions.
+4. `ReadFileAction`: Reads the contents of a file at the specified path and returns it as a string.

 These action implementations are located directly in the `io.codeflip.actions` package.